very-good-science/data-ethics-club/_sources/join_in/join_in.md.txt

 Discussion material: [Position: The Categorization of Race in ML is a Flawed Premise](https://openreview.net/pdf?id=eI8KegpPyX)

+Discussion prompts:
+1. How is race currently treated as a variable in datasets you have seen/used/created?
+2. How should fairness benchmarks be adapted when deploying models across different geographic, legal, and socio-cultural settings?
+3. Does the failure of discrete categories for mixed-race identities point to a fundamental limitation of classification algorithms in social domains?

 ### 9th September 2026

 ## Past Meetings